phcollignon/nfs-server-minikube/README.md

 ![](env.png)

 ## How to deploy
-1. Download and run [minikube](https://minikube.sigs.k8s.io/docs/) with docker driver (install [Docker](https://docs.docker.com/) first if it is not already available on your platform)
+1. First, install [Docker](https://docs.docker.com/) (version 18.09.1 or higher) if it is not already available on your platform
+2. Download and run [minikube](https://minikube.sigs.k8s.io/docs/) with docker driver
 ```
 minikube start
 ```